11 Top Things To Do in Indiana Dunes During Your Next Visit

 Kayaking has become increasingly popular with the development of the Lake Michigan Water Trail, Burns Waterway, and the Little Calumet Water Trail.

-Canoes can be taken on inland streams but aren’t recommended on Lake Michigan due to the rapidly changing conditions and the possibility of large waves.
+Canoes can be taken on inland streams but aren’t often recommended on Lake Michigan due to the rapidly changing conditions and the possibility of large waves.

 Fishing, sailing, and taking motorboats out on Lake Michigan are permitted but appropriate permits and licenses should be secured ahead of time.